Questions relating to medical exercise

 A Certified Medical Exercise Specialist or a Clinical Exercise Specialist has completed a rigorous program of study that specifically addresses chronic disease and orthopedic dysfunction.

-At NOVA Medical Exercise, we can address your specific needs in a safe, effective manner, so you progress and achieve the results you desire.
+At MDX Academy, we can address your specific needs in a safe, effective manner, so you progress and achieve the results you desire.

 Q.Why are we qualified to help with your chronic disease?

 Our founder and chief clinical officer, Dr. Dan Mikeska, has 30 years of experience in fitness.
 He has earned a doctorate in Health Science and a master’s degree in Human Movement, and earned a doctorate in Health Science.
 His primary research focus has been exercise and chronic disease; he literally wrote the book on it.